 rml:iterator "$".

-The collection is replaced with an array where the first element contains the value for access appended with the ~ and the value for referenceFormulation, and the second element contains the iterator.
+the first element contains the value for access appended with the ~ and the value for referenceFormulation, and

 The following mapping access a SQL database and select the required data via a query.